GSA/open-gsa-redesign/_apidocs/ratequeryfrt.md

 ---
-title: TMSS 2.0 ratequeryhhg API
+title: TMSS 2.0 Freight Rate Query API
-banner-heading: ratequeryhhg API
+banner-heading: TMSS 2.0 Freight Rate Query API
 ---

 ## Introduction

 This document provides detailed technical information about the Rate query API offered by the TMSS 2.0.
 These services make use of industry standard methods for API authentication and connectivity, which should make it easier and faster for developers to interface Federal agency with TMSS 2.0.
-This API can be used to retrieve shipment cost for a regular Household Goods (HHG) shipment or for an Extended Storage (EXSTG) shipment.
+This API can be used to retrieve shipment cost for a regular Freight (FRT) shipment.

 <p><small><a href="#">Back to top</a></small></p>